39 Fun Things to Do In Leavenworth (Complete Guide!)

 Get a different view of the mountains when you zipline through them!
 At Leavenworth Ziplines, you can ride up to 9 different ziplines.
 (One zipline has a double decker platform and another is a 1/4 miles long!)
 It costs $129 for an adult to ride 9 ziplines, and there’s also the option to choose 5 ziplines for $99.

-Many people visit Leavenworth during the winter due to its proximity to Stevens Pass Mountain Resort.
+Many people visit during the winter due to its proximity to Stevens Pass Mountain Resort.
 If you like to ski or snowboard, you have to visit Stevens Pass.
 The ski resort is located 35 miles west of Leavenworth.
 At the resort, you can rent equipment or take classes.
-They have a First Timer’s Guide listed here which will introduce you to all of the runs and getting started.

 At Boulder Bend Glassworks, you can watch local artists practice their glassblowing craft.
 Located in Peshastin (a small town east of Leavenworth), you can view their bowls, sculptures, whirlwinds and more.
 Glassblowing demonstrations usually occur on Saturdays, but you can call to confirm (509.881.1320).

-If you’re a fairly experienced hiker, you have to hike Colchuck Lake, which is arguably the most famous hike in Washington State.
-Be sure to read current trip reports (located here) and we recommend that you get to the trailhead early to secure a parking spot.
+If you’re a fairly experienced hiker, you absolutely have to hike Colchuck Lake.
+It’s arguably the most famous hike in Washington State.
+Be sure to read current trip reports and we recommend that you get to the trailhead early to secure a parking spot.
 The trail is 8 miles long (roundtrip) with 2280 feet of elevation gain.
-You can read our complete guide to hiking Colchuck Lake here.
+You can read our complete guide to hiking Colchuck Lake.

 Colchuck Lake